 The cheapest, easiest and quickest way to get to San Gimignano is by bus, with one transfer in Poggibonsi when coming from Florence (the route from Siena to San Gimignano is direct with no transfers).
 There is an option to travel by train from Florence to Poggibonsi, but since San Gimignano has no train station, the second leg of the journey (from Poggibonsi to San Gimignano) is by bus, anyway.
-So, purchasing one bus ticket is much more convenient than purchasing both a train and a bus ticket.
+So, purchasing one bus ticket (in one ticket line) is much more convenient than purchasing both a train and a bus ticket.
 Besides, this is Italy and time schedules are not set in stone and ticketing machines don’t always work properly.

 Based on the information and tips we’ve collected, here’s our step by step for getting from Florence to San Gimignano to Siena…

 Step 1: Make your way to the SITA bus station, next to the Firenze SMN train station (see map below)

 Step 2: Purchase ticket from the Ticket Office (destination: San Gimignano).
 Cost is about 7.00€ per person.
 Be sure to ask the ticket agent which corsia (platform) your bus departs from.

 Step 3: Make your way to your designated corsia/platform.

 Step 4: Validate your bus ticket using the yellow machines located on the columns near the platforms (usually directly below the information board).